National Association of Wesleyan Evangelicals

 The National Association of Wesleyan Evangelicals is a Methodist network of churches and ministers aligned with the Wesleyan-Holiness movement.
-It is based in the Southern United States and was organized by W. Laurens Hudson, a Methodist preacher who was educated at Asbury Theological Seminary.
+It is based in the Southern United States and has one congregation in Mexico.

-The association claims seven member congregations and a handful of individual members, affiliated house churches, and ministries—most of which were formerly part of the Evangelical Methodist Church's now-dissolved Southern District.
+The association claimed seven member congregations as of 2026 and a handful of individual members, affiliated house churches, and ministries—most were formerly part of the Evangelical Methodist Church's now-dissolved Southern District.
 (It is not an association of denominations like the similarly named National Association of Evangelicals.)
 It has been headquartered in Carrollton, Georgia, since 2010, and officially formed in 2011 at its first annual meeting.